jillesvangurp/kt-search-logback-appender/README.md

 - You can let it create a datastream for you; or if you prefer you can manage your own mapping templates
 - Can be easily configured to work with elastic cloud
-- You can also use Opensearch but in that case you need to turn ilm off.
+- You can also use Opensearch but in that case you may need to turn ilm off.
 You may want to explore the Opensearch state management for this which implements similar functionality.

-Note. still a work in progress and not ready for general usage yet.
+- Supports various ways to provide MDC and other context to along with the log messages.
+This makes it easy to creat dashboards in e.g. Kibana and break things down by server, data center, instance type, and other meta data.

+We've been using this appender for several years at [FORMATION](https://tryformation.com).
+We have a cheap Elastic Cloud logging cluster and our API server (Spring Boot) uses this plugin to send logging events there.

 ## Gradle